• Skip to primary navigation

 You'll see this risk more in high-fat, rich cookies like Bakery-Style Salted Caramel Chocolate Chip Cookies, or Biscoff Chocolate Chip Cookies, where the line between "perfectly gooey" and "too flat" is fairly thin.

-• Chill the dough thoroughly before baking-at least 1 hour, ideally longer.
+• Chill the dough thoroughly before baking-at least 1 hour, and longer if the kitchen is warm.

-• Add a small, measured amount of flour (start with 1-2 tablespoons per batch).
+• Add a small, measured amount of flour to the next test batch (start with 1-2 tablespoons per full batch).

 salted caramel chocolate chip cookies